Evidence supporting the use of: Lactobacillus reuteri

 A handful of small-scale clinical trials and mechanistic studies suggest that L. reuteri can survive transit through the gastrointestinal tract and may enhance lactose digestion, but these findings are not as consistently replicated as those for other Lactobacillus species.
 Some studies have shown a reduction in symptoms such as bloating, cramps, and diarrhea in lactose-intolerant individuals after supplementation with L. reuteri, but others have found no significant benefit.
 Therefore, while there is a plausible scientific basis and some supportive evidence, the overall strength of the evidence for L. reuteri in the treatment of lactose intolerance is moderate and warrants more high-quality, large-scale studies for confirmation.

-More about lactobacillus reuteri
+More about Lactobacillus reuteri

 More about Lactose Intolerance